hodrigohamalho/sum/README.md

 You should see a OK as result.

-And inspect the file inside your ./sumDir to show the results of the sum.
+To see the file saving the results, click on Terminal inside the POD and look at /deployments/sumDir.